Guardians vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Guardians Recent Betting Performance

-- The Guardians have played as the underdog in four of their past 10 games and have gone 1-3 in those contests.
+- In five games as the underdog over the last 10 matchups, the Guardians have a record of 2-3.

-- When it comes to the over/under, the Guardians and their foes are 7-3-0 in their previous 10 contests.
+- When it comes to the total, the Guardians and their opponents are 7-3-0 in their previous 10 games.

-- The Guardians' previous 10 matchups have not had a spread posted by sportsbooks.
-In five straight games, Cleveland and its opponent have topped the over/under, with the average total set by sportsbooks being 8.6 runs.
+- The Guardians' previous 10 games have not had a spread set by sportsbooks.

 Guardians Betting Records & Stats

-- The Guardians have come away with 16 wins in the 39 contests they have been listed as the underdogs in this season.
+- The Guardians have been victorious in 17, or 42.5%, of the 40 contests they have been chosen as underdogs in this season.

-- This season, Cleveland has won 12 of its 30 games, or 40%, when it's the underdog by at least +105 on the moneyline.
+- Cleveland has entered nine games this season as the underdog by +125 or more and is 1-8 in those contests.

-- Cleveland and its opponents have hit the over in 41 of its 96 games with a total this season.
+- Games involving Cleveland have gone over the total set by oddsmakers in 41 of 97 chances this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!